IvailoAleksandrov/SoftUni-CSharp-Basics-Fundamentals-Advanced-OOP-Entity-Framework/README.md

 C# OOP.
 In each of these courses I have commited my solutions to the tasks I have solved.
 And still learning and improving my skills.
-My new task are C# DataBase that include MS SQL and Entity Framework Core and C# Web with - ASP.NET Fundamentals and ASP.NET Advanced.
+My new tasks are C# DataBase that include MS SQL and Entity Framework Core and C# Web with - ASP.NET Fundamentals and ASP.NET Advanced.